Interdisciplinary Conservatory

 Admission

-Admission to Roosevelt University does not include admission to the Interdisciplinary Conservatory.
+Admission to Roosevelt University does not constitute admission to the Interdisciplinary Conservatory.
 To be admitted to the Interdisciplinary Conservatory, students must present a successful audition, interview, or other evidence of aptitude in the chosen major in addition to meeting the university’s entrance requirements.
-Prospective students should contact the CCPA Office of Enrollment and Student Services and consult the CCPA website to obtain specific audition requirements for each major program.
+Prospective students should contact the Office of Enrollment and Student Services and consult the CCPA website to obtain specific audition requirements for each major program.

-International students will be assessed for English proficiency upon arrival at the University.
+International students will be assessed for English proficiency upon arrival at the university.

 Degree requirements